ExtremeElectronics/TeleCow/README.md

 Very much in its infancy (see todo)

 ## ToDo
-Test compatability with other servers
+Test compatability with other servers,
-Intermittant no speach
+Intermittant no speach,
-Cant Cancel out going call befre answer connect gpio interface for dial, answer and indications of ringing Improve display
+Cant Cancel out going call befre answer , connect gpio interface for dial, answer and indications of ringing, Improve display,
-Lockup after calls, requires reboot to make second call.
-NAT Calling issues, various and ubiquitous.
+Lockup after calls, requires reboot to make second call, NAT Calling issues, various and ubiquitous,
-Voice quality improvements
+Voice quality improvements,
-Volume up/down mike
+Volume up/down mike,
-Volume up/down speaker
+Volume up/down speaker,
-Set Caller ID
+Set Caller ID.

 ## What it is NOT!
 Secure, Encrypted or working...